jsbard/jsbard/README.md

 [![LinkedIn Follow](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andrewbhickman/)

 ### I'm a Full Stack JavaScript and WordPress Theme Developer.
-🎓 In 2021 I completed Team Treehouse's Full Stack JavaScript Techdegree, an intensive program that has honed my skills in JavaScript, Node.js, Express, and React.
-Additionally, I have over two years of professional experience building custom WordPress themes for a variety of clients and markets.
+🎓 In 2021, I completed Team Treehouse's Full Stack JavaScript Techdegree, an intensive program that honed my skills in JavaScript, Node.js, Express, and React.
+Additionally, I have over two years of professional experience building custom WordPress themes and plugins for a variety of clients and markets.

 🌱 I'm a lifelong learner who is always looking for the next challenge.
-I'm currently diving deeper into the world of modern JavaScript frameworks and libraries, and I'm particularly excited about the potential of headless WordPress configurations.
+I am particularly excited about the potential of headless WordPress configurations.

 ⚡ Outside of coding, I'm an avid runner and a piano enthusiast.
 I find that these activities, much like coding, require a blend of creativity, discipline, and a constant desire to improve.